TomDotCom4/PvZMoneyFarmAHK/README.md

 # INSTRUCTIONS:
 1. Run Plants vs. Zombies in windowed mode
 2. Click the "Last Stand" minigame in the minigames section
-3. Select your plants in the following order, or else it will not work:
+3. Select your plants in the following order, or else the script will not work:
    - | Marigold | Lillypad | Magnet-shroom | Gold Magnet | Garlic | Fume-shroom | Gloom-shroom | Coffee Bean | Pumpkin |
 4. When you are ready to plant your plants, simply hit the "F10" key on your keyboard and everything will be planted ready for money making.
 You may go back into full screen if you prefer, the script is just very hard to make if you're taking full screen into account.